Call Us (813) 689-8815

 Students absent 20-24 days during the school year may be required to attend summer school or perform additional hours of in school attendance in order acquire the necessary hours for grade promotion or for awarding of academic credit on the high school transcript.
 (The Administration may waive this requirement only if the student has received approval.)

-When a student is tardy he/she will be issued 3 demerits.
-A student who is tardy to a class more than twice in the quarter, will serve a two hour detention for each tardy they receive in that class in addition to receiving the 3 demerits.
+A student who is tardy to a class more than twice in the quarter, will serve a two hour detention for each tardy they receive in that class.
 Students will pay $10 to attend the detention.
 If a student fails to appear for a scheduled detention, they will be suspended from school for one day.
+Every third unexcused tardy to homeroom will result in an unexcused absence.

 The office must be advised of any changes in address or in phone, cell phone, and email address.
 Emergency phone numbers must be updated in the school office.